 Dedicated to supporting patients and families living with leukaemia, lymphoma, myeloma and other blood diseases, the Bone Marrow for Leukaemia Trust continues to support the St James’s Hospital stem cell unit.
 Originally the Trust helped to fund the building of a specialised transplant unit in Ireland but now is focused on supporting patients; to this end it supports the hospital and the medical team in providing the best possible care.
 This support breaks down into four main areas: the people themselves; the Burkitt unit and day care centre; accommodation outside the hospital for those who cannot commute; and research and development into better methods of managing and curing the various disorders.

-Currently the Bone Marrow for Leukaemia Trust owns four apartments close to the hospital, which have proved invaluable for patients and their families specifically post allogeneic stem cell transplantation.
+Currently the Bone Marrow for Leukaemia Trust owns seven apartments close to the hospital, which have proved invaluable for patients and their families specifically post allogeneic stem cell transplantation.
 The apartments available are allocated to patients who are coming from outside Dublin and do not have any family or relatives in Dublin with whom they can stay.

 Due to large numbers undergoing transplant, it is not possible that all patients who require an apartment will be allocated one.
 Because of this it is necessary that some families will have to organise their own accomodation.
 Availability of an apartment will be discussed as your discharge approaches.

 There is always a shortage of apartments for patients and so the Trust is continually fundraising to buy additional apartments.
 The Trust estimates that a total number of ten apartments are needed to service the needs of patients and we will keep striving towards this goal.